NigelFell/milestone-project1/README.md

         1. The user can access the organisations social media sites from the footer on every page.

-    3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+    3. As a Frequent User, I want to sign up to get email updates so that I am emailed about any changes to the dog grooming service.

-        1. At the bottom of every page their is a footer which content is consistent throughout all pages.
-        2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
-        3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.
+        1. The user navigate to the "Contact" page and tick the "Sign up for email updates" check box when entering their contact information.

 ### Further Testing